-Unless the PHA is required to revise utility allowances retroactively, revised utility allowances will be applied to a family's rent calculations at the first annual reexamination after the allowance is adopted.
+Unless the PHA is required to revise utility allowances retroactively, revised utility allowances schedule will be applied to a family's rent calculations at at the first annual reexamination an interim reexamination after the allowance is adopted.

 6-III.D.
 PRORATED RENT FOR MIXED FAMILIES [24 CFR 5.520]